Stockton Town F.C.: History

+In the 2025–26 season, Stockton qualified for the final of the Durham Challenge Cup, having defeated Farringdon Detached, Hebburn Town, Dunston and Horden CW on route.
+The final was originally going to take place at Sunderland's Stadium of Light on 14 April 2026, where they will play Shildon, but it was rescheduled to played at Bishop Auckland F.C.
+Stockton lost the final 2-0.
+In the league, Stockton were deducted three points in February 2026 after it was ruled that the club had wrongly played someone who was suspended in a game against Warrington Rylands in November.
+The club still qualified for the play-offs after finishing fifth, but were knocked out in the semi-finals by Hednesford Town.

 Ground

 In April 2008, the club moved to facilities at Bishopton Road West in Stockton-on-Tees currently known as the MAP uk stadium.
 These facilities were built in partnership with the Football Foundation, Stockton Sixth Form College and Our Lady and St Bede Catholic Academy.
 In total, the project cost approximately £1.4 million, with close to £200,000 spent on the drainage of the pitches and the remainder on the new building containing 6 new changing rooms, 2 changing rooms for officials, an educational room, a club room and a drama and dance studio.

 In July 2015, the club narrowly won approval from planners for expansion, at a cost of around £800,000.
 The plans, which had been recommended for approval by Stockton's planning officers, included fencing, flood lights, stands, dug outs, a turnstile, a changing block, a storage container and refreshments room.
 They had previously been given the green light a year previously to erect a 200-seat stand, floodlighting, artificial (3G) turf pitch, pay booth, changing facilities and toilet and refreshment areas.
 However, the expansion had met with a mixed response from residents, with 69 letters of objection submitted against 50 in support.
 A 105-signature petition of support was also submitted by the principal of Stockton Sixth Form college, insisting that students would benefit from the scheme.